Language: EN

 • Third-party, usually paid

-When you want to use a library, you must first incorporate it into your project.
+When you want to use a library, you first need to incorporate it into your project.
 Then, you can call the functions and use the objects and classes that have been defined in the library to perform specific tasks in your program.

-In fact, it is currently impossible to write a program without using libraries.
-You will always use them, even if they are from the language itself, or even from the operating system.
+In fact, currently it would be impossible to create a program without using libraries.
+You are always going to use libraries. (even if they are the ones from the language itself, or even from the operating system).

 Examples of libraries in different languages

-Suppose we have a library with mathematical functions, which are very useful to you.
-For this example, let’s assume that they are functions that you have created yourself and, logically, you want to be able to reuse them in your programs.
+Let’s assume we have a library with mathematical functions, which are very useful for you (for this example, let’s assume that they are functions you’ve created and logically, you want to reuse them in your programs).

-Let’s keep the example simple, so we will only have two functions in your super math library.
+Let’s keep the example simple, so we will only have two functions in your super mathematical library.

 • Add